CodeWizard-Ishu/Project-SkySaver/README.md

         ↓
 6. 💾 Save to database & update price statistics
         ↓
+7. 📈 Run Forecast Engine → generate ForecastScore for the route ↓
-7. 🔔 Check: Is today's price in the bottom 10% historically?
+8. 🔔 AlertEngine checks: Is today's price in the bottom 10% historically?
         ↓
+9. 📊 Produce AnalysisReport with price trend + forecast summary ↓
-8. 📣 YES → Fire alert! | NO → Sleep and try again next run
+10. 📣 YES → Fire alert! | NO → Sleep and try again next run
 ```

 ---